whirltack/whirltack/README.md

 i'm not sure about roleplaying... i dont roleplay... sorry!!

+i dont know what covering is. what is covering.

 come and talk!!! i dont bite!!! but i am timid!!! (like the name suggests.....heh.. laugh guys.
 Please) please be nice!

 INT always!!!! whispering is okay but i might not always see the notification!!!!